-Illinois Life Producer Exam Practice Test 2025 - Complete Study Resource
+Illinois Life Producer Exam Practice Test 2026 - Complete Study Resource

-Question: 1 / 400
+1 / 20

-What is a rider in life insurance?
+Who is referred to as a "beneficiary" in life insurance?

 Next Question